sagemath/trac_to_gh/Issue 230.md

 # Issue 230: Notebook "load" or "attach" does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/230

 Original creator: nbruin